Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-So far, the DMC framework seems quite straightforward: once one decomposes the target machine learning algorithm to its sub-components and maps them to cryptographic constructions, the final composition becomes almost trivial.
-With enough experimentation, one can find an optimal composition set.
+So far, the DMC framework seems straightforward: one decomposes the target machine-learning algorithm to its sub-components and maps them to cryptographic constructions, and the final composition becomes almost trivial except that the primitive switching requires some clever steps.
+With enough experimentation, one can find an optimal set of confidential components for the target ML algorithm.
 However, this straightforward strategy may only work for some problems.
-Despite the best optimization of mapping and composition, one may still end up with a highly expensive protocol - better than the homogeneous constructions or other suboptimal compositions, but still impractically expensive.
-The fundamental reason is that the original machine learning algorithm, when it was designed, does not account for confidential computation.
-They are optimized to achieve the best model prediction power rather than to be crypto-friendly for being translated to a confidential version.
-On the other hand, a less-known slightly-under-performing ML algorithm that achieves the same learning goal, but possibly slightly less performing in terms of prediction power, might be more cost effective to translate to its confidential version.
-Thus, an advanced design step beyond the DMC framework is to replace or redesign some components or even the entire ML algorithm to find the most efficient protocols.
+Despite the best optimization of mapping and composition, one may still end up with an impractical protocol, although better than the homogeneous or other suboptimal compositions.
+The fundamental reason is that the original machine learning algorithms do not account for confidential computation.
+They are optimized to achieve the best model prediction power rather than to be crypto-friendly.
+On the other hand, a less-known slightly-under-performing ML algorithm that attains the same learning goal might be more cost-effective to translate to its confidential version.
+Thus, an advanced design step critical to the DMC procedure is replacing or redesigning some of the underlying ML components or even the entire ML algorithm to find the most efficient CML protocols.
+Table \ref{tab:simplifying_alogo} summarizes some example CML frameworks that incorporate strategies to make their protocols crypto-friendly and hence more cost-effective.
+Mohassel et al. \cite{mohassel17}, in their SecureML work, substitute the expensive softmax operation involving inverses with a ReLU-based function involving only one division.
+This way, the framework significantly reduces the cost bottlenecks in their protocol.
+Graepel et al. \cite{graepel12} cleverly avoid division of encrypted data in the framework for confidential linear means classifier and Fisher's linear discriminant analysis by replacing divisions with a multiplicative factor.
+Nikolaenko et al. \cite{niko13sp} use the more efficient Cholesky's decomposition instead of the expensive LU decomposition in solving a system of linear equations in their linear regression framework.
+Similarly, Nikolaenko et al. \cite{niko13} adopt the sorting-based matrix factorization solution to reduce the overall complexity of computing gradient descent with Cholesky's decomposition-based matrix factorization.
+Sharma and Chen \cite{sharma19} propose to train a boosting classifier over encrypted data with an ensemble of random linear classifiers (RLC) instead of decision stumps.
+An RLC takes mere $N$ encrypted comparisons, whereas a decision stump takes far too many comparisons.
+Naehrig et al. \cite{naehrig11} replace the exponential function (the sigmoid) in their logistic regression protocol with the Taylor approximation of exponentiation.
+Computing the exact exponential function would have led to the computation of many levels of multiplications over the encrypted message -- which would have been intolerably expensive with SHE schemes.
+Similarly, Sharma et al. \cite{sharma18tkde} replace the inherently expensive eigendecomposition $O(N^3)$ with cheaper $O(N^2)$ approximation algorithms of Lancozs and Nystrom in their spectral clustering framework.